 The second potential benefit of online freelance marketplaces is the promise of equality.
 Many studies have uncovered discrimination in traditional labour markets [12, 22, 8], where conscious and unconscious biases can limit the opportunities available to workers from marginalized groups.
 In contrast, online platforms can act as neutral intermediaries that preclude human biases.
-For example, when a customer requests a personal assistant from Fancy Hands, they do not select which worker will complete the task; instead, an algorithm routes the task to any available worker.
+For example, when a customer orders a ride from Uber, or requests a personal assistant from Fancy Hands, they do not select which worker will complete the task; instead, an algorithm routes the task to any available worker.
 Thus, in these cases, customers' preexisting biases cannot influence hiring decisions.

 While online freelancing marketplaces offer the promise of labor equality, it is unclear whether this goal is being achieved in practice.
 Many online freelancing platforms (e.g., TaskRabbit, Fiverr, Care.com, TopCoder, etc.) are still designed around a "traditional" workflow, where customers search for workers and browse their personal profiles before making hiring decisions.
-Profiles often contain the worker's full name and a headshot, which allows customers to make inferences about the worker's gender and race.
-Crucially, perceived gender and race may be enough to bias customers, e.g., through explicit stereotyping, or subconscious preconceptions

-Another troubling aspect of existing online freelancing marketplaces with respect to labor equality is social feedback.
-Many freelancing websites (including the four listed above) allow customers to rate and review workers.
-This opens the door to negative social influence by making (potentially biased) collective, historical preferences transparent to future customers.
-Additionally, freelancing sites may use rating and review data to power recommendation and search systems.
+Profiles often contain the worker's full name and a headshot, making it easy for customers' biases to come into play.
+Furthermore, many freelancing websites (including the four listed above) allow customers to rate and review workers.
+This further opens the door to negative social influence by making (potentially biased) collective, historical preferences transparent to future customers.
+Finally, freelancing sites may use rating and review data to power recommendation and search systems.
 If this input data is impacted by social biases, the result may be algorithmic systems that reinforce real-world hiring inequalities.

-In this study, our goal is to examine bias on online freelancing marketplaces with respect to perceived gender and race.
-We focus on the perceived demographics of workers since this directly corresponds to the experience of customers when hiring workers, i.e., examining and judging workers based solely on their online profiles.
-We control for workers' behavior-related information (e.g., how many tasks they have completed) in order to fairly compare workers with similar experience, but varying perceived demographic traits.
+In this study, our goal is to examine bias and discrimination on online freelancing marketplaces with respect to gender and race.
+Discrimination refers to the differential treatment of individuals based on their characteristics rather than actual behavior.
+We therefore rely on demographic characteristics of workers and control for behavior-related information in order to measure discrimination.
 In particular, we aim to investigate the following questions:

 - 1. How do perceived gender, race, and other demographics influence the social feedback workers receive? - 2.
-Are there differences in the language of the reviews for workers of different perceived genders and races? - 3.
-Do workers' perceived demographics correlate with their position in search results?
+Are there differences in the language of the reviews for workers of different genders and races? - 3.
+Do workers' demographics correlate with their position in search results?